 Malta Sets October Timeline For Tax Reforms In Its Gaming Sector

-Malta has confirmed major tax reforms targeting its gaming sector, with implementation scheduled for 1 October.
-The measures were outlined in a joint statement from the Malta Tax and Customs Administration (MTCA) and Malta Gaming Authority, following consultations with industry stakeholders.
+Malta has confirmed major tax reforms for its gaming sector, scheduled for implementation by October 1.
+The new measures were highlighted in a joint statement from the Malta Tax and Customs Administration (MTCA) and Malta Gaming Authority, following consultations with industry stakeholders.

-The reforms are anchored in commitments made during the national budget and are formalised through legal notices 84 and 86, issued on 1 April 2026.
-Authorities say the goal is to refine the regulatory framework while preserving Malta’s position as a competitive hub for licensed operators.
+The reforms were inspired by commitments made during the national budget.
+They will be formalised through legal notices 84 and 86, issued on 1 April 2026.
+According to authorities, the goal is to refine the regulatory framework while preserving Malta’s position as a competitive hub for licensed operators.

 VAT framework tightened with narrower exemptions

-A key update in this reform involves the treatment of VAT across gaming products and services.
-The existing exemption, previously defined in broad terms, has been revised with more specific language.
-It now applies to “betting, lotteries and other forms of gambling, as may be approved by the Minister.”
+A key feature of this reform is the treatment of VAT across gaming products and services.
+The existing exemption has been revised with more specific language and now applies to “betting, lotteries and other forms of gambling, as may be approved by the Minister.”

 In practical terms, this narrows the scope of what qualifies for exemption.
-Activities such as online betting and live casino gaming are expected to fall within the VAT net once the rules take effect.
-The authorities have not yet clarified what constitutes “other forms of gambling,” though discussions around prediction market regulation have been broached.
+Activities such as online betting and live casino gaming should fall within the VAT net once the rules take effect.
+The authorities have not yet clarified the “other forms of gambling,” but they have also raised discussions around regulating prediction markets.

-Advisory firm Zampa Partners noted that sports betting has historically been exempt regardless of channel.
-Under the revised approach, this exemption is likely to apply only to betting conducted at live sporting venues.
-Remote betting channels, including online platforms and retail bookmakers, would become taxable.
+Advisory firm Zampa Partners noted that sports betting has historically been exempt.
+Under the revised approach, this will likely apply only to betting at live sporting venues.
+Remote betting channels, including online platforms and retail bookmakers, would also become taxable.

-Additional guidance is expected to clarify place-of-supply rules, reinforcing that VAT should be applied where the service is consumed.
-The revised system also allows operators to recover eligible input VAT costs with efficiency.
+Additional guidance will clarify place-of-supply rules, reinforcing the application of VAT where the service is consumed.
+The revised system also allows operators to efficiently recover eligible input VAT costs.

 Unified gaming tax structure simplifies obligations